emily13hsiao/SurrogateParadoxTest/reproducible-code-meta/readme.txt

 # -------------------------------
 # -------------------------------

 The PAB SE runs much faster and hence, we do not use multiple scripts.
 Open pab-simulations.R and set the setting=1 and run the file.
 Next, set setting=2, run the file.
 Go on until and including setting =6.
 After all 6 have run, use the pab-table.R script which will read in the output and produce the PAB table.
-Note that the true values are hard-coded into this final file.

 # -------------------------------